 Taxonomy - The EU taxonomy is a tool for classifying which financial and economic activities are environmentally sustainable.
 The purpose is to ensure that companies, the financial sector and decision-makers use common guidelines when considering which economic activities are environmentally sustainable.
-The taxonomy is initially focusing on the climate and environment.
-As a result, investments that contribute to other sustainability dimensions, such as social factors, are not currently captured in this framework.
+The taxonomy includes six environmental objectives: climate change mitigation, climate change adaptation, the sustainable use and protection of water and marine resources, the transition to a circular economy pollution prevention and control and the protection and restoration of biodiversity and ecosystems.
+In order for a certain economic activity to be classified as environmentally sustainable, it must make a substantial contribution to one or several of six established environmental objectives, not cause significant harm to any of the other objectives, and meet certain minimum sustainability requirements.

-UN PRI - The UN's initiative for responsible investments.
+$\label{eq:PRI} \textbf{PRI} - \textbf{The UN's initiative for responsible investments.
 The objective is to increase knowledge and understanding about the meaning of sustainable development within the investment industry.
-We are committed to following PRI's six principles by:
+We are committed to following PRI's six principles by:$

-- Incorporating ESG issues into our investment analysis and decision-making processes. - Being active owners and incorporating ESG issues into our ownership policies and practices. - Work to secure greater disclosure on environmental and societal issues, as well as on corporate governance at the investee companies. - Promoting the implementation of these principles within the investment industry. - 5.
-Collaborating to enhance the effectiveness in implementing the principles. - Reporting our activities and progress towards the implementation of the principles.
+- Incorporating ESG issues into our investment analysis and decision-making processes. - 2.
+Being active owners and incorporating ESG issues into our ownership policies and practices. - Work to secure greater disclosure on environmental and societal issues, as well as on corporate governance at the investee companies. - 4.
+Promoting the implementation of these principles within the investment industry. - Collaborating to enhance the effectiveness in implementing the principles.
+Reporting our activities and progress towards the implementation of the principles.